De Volkskrant – Debutante of 2016

 photography by Zoe Karssen

 Writing is in her DNA.
-Sarah Meuleman combined her busy work as an editor and interviewer for Vogue with writing her first novel, The Antelope Knife, a mysterious story that takes you from the Flemish countryside of the Dutroux era to London during WW1 and back to contemporary New York.
+Sarah Meuleman combined her busy work as an editor and interviewer for Vogue with writing her first novel, Find Me Gone, a mysterious story that takes you from the Flemish countryside of the Dutroux era to London during WW1 and back to contemporary New York.

 Hannah and Sophie, two twelve year-old friends from the Flemish countryside, share every secret.
 Until the moment Sophie does not return from a party.
 Eighteen years later Hannah works as a successful journalist in New York, when she decides to leave everything behind to write a ‘biography’ about Agatha Christie, a women who, like her friend Sophie, one day disappeared into thin air.
 In her search for the answer to the mysterious disappearance of Agatha Christie, Hannah gets closer to answering that question from her past she has tried hard to forget: what happened to Sophie, that fatal night in 1996?

 Are you fascinated by disappearances?

 I am, in the broadest sense of the word.
 All of us are constantly alternating between remaining in the background and looking for the limelight, just like Christie and like my protagonist Hannah, who, against all odds, gives up her fame and career to write a biography.